flenniken/statictea/docs/matches.md

 # matchTabSpace

-Match one or more spaces or tabs.
+Match one or more spaces or tabs starting at the given position.

 ```nim
 proc matchTabSpace(line: string; start: Natural = 0): Option[Matches]